Parenting, Heredity, Environment… All Just Half the Battle

 - Souls reincarnate, bringing the personalities, dispositions, and artistic inclinations from their previous lives into their new lives.
 Brilliant souls who die often reincarnate as child prodigies.
 Murderers and other violent criminals who die often reincarnate quickly… whether determined to make amends in a new lifetime, or (more likely) resigned to resume the violence once again as they grow into adulthood.
 (See exactly how reincarnation takes place for some people on the other side… )

 - Reincarnating souls also bring their karmic assets and liabilities from previous lives.
 If they neglected their soul purpose in the previous lifetime, they may try again in this lifetime.
-If they lived a life of poverty in one lifetime, wealth might come easily to them in the next.
+If they lived a life of poverty in one lifetime, and if they were especially kind and generous with what little they had, wealth might come easily to them in the next.
 (More about karma from an ethereal view… )

 The best way to minimize the presence and impact of troubled spirits in kids’ lives is to keep children immersed in love, moral teachings, and other noble human behavior… at home, in school, and in society.
+That way they resonate with and attract finer spiritual beings.
 It’s a simple rule, and it’s been the teaching of every great religion and spiritual tradition throughout human history.
 Any form of abuse or treatment that instills fear, guilt and shame in children begins to open doors to the darker realms of spirit.

 The more we learn about spirit, the more we begin to see the profound influence which invisible beings inhabiting the various spiritual realms can have on our lives.
 (More about the spirit realms… )